lolzballs/jProxy/KEYS.md

 |      n | The username encoded using UTF-8                                            |
 |    256 | The secret key (salt)                                                       |
 |    296 | The client's RSA public key, encoded using `PKCS8EncodedKeySpec`            |

+## Client

+The client will have a file which contains the private key of the client, encoded with `PKCS8EncodedKeySpec`.
+The file shall be named `key.dat`.